jquery/contribute.jquery.org/pages/style-guide/css.md

  - Use shorthand properties when possible.
  - Omit leading zeros in decimal values.
  - Use double quotation marks instead of single quotes.
+ - Always have a semi-colon at the end of each ruleset.
- - Don't use `@import` in production.
+ - Don't use `@import` in distribution files.
 It is slower, adds extra page requests, and can cause other unforeseen problems.
- - Always have a semi-colon at the end of each ruleset.
+ - Do not use more than 31 `@imports` in a single css file, it will break IE.
+ - Do not nest `@imports`.
+You will no longer be able to guarantee their order.

 ```css

 /* Bad CSS Example */
 table.badCSS thead tr th{
   color: #FFFFFF;